Connectivity Troubleshooting (Devices)

 The DMA transport is the preferred transport for the Device Emulator.
-Use the TCP/IP transport only if you have specific reasons for doing this.
+Use the TCP/IP transport only if you have serious specific reasons for doing so.

 To switch transports

-On the Visual Studio Tools menu, click Options, click Device Tools, and then click Devices.
+On the Visual Studio Tools menu, click Options, then click Device Tools, and then click Devices.